blindnet-io/blindsend-server/README.md

 ### Database

 Link information is stored in the [PostgreSQL](https://www.postgresql.org/) database.
-The server connects to it using the [skunk](https://tpolecat.github.io/skunk/) library.
+The server connects to it using the [doobie](https://tpolecat.github.io/doobie/) library and [HikariCP](https://github.com/brettwooldridge/HikariCP).

 Database consist of a single table defined as: